johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 * Implement all the functionality available through Qubic as that comes online,
 * Implement typical accounting functions such as AP, AR, GL, Inv ...

+#### What's Different and Where's the Opportunity?
+Large centralized systems are very hard to secure.
+That's why we keep hearing about hacks at large institutions.
+Large means lots of vulnerabilities and complex means that these weaknesses are very hard to see.
+This doesn't mater so much with a large accounting system when the actual funds they track are secured by banks.
+But an accounting system for cryptocurrency also protects the currency from theft.
+It must be both accounting system and bank.

+Small simple systems are inherently more secure and easier to protect because small means fewer vulnerabilities and simple means those weaknesses are easier to spot.

+Since the accounting/banking system we are building is for a decentralized ledger, it does not have to be big or complicated as in centralized systems.
+Think about how [very simple creatures, like bees, when grouped together perform complex behaviours, like voting, in a very efficient manner without any centralized system to count the votes - without a centralized system to get hacked](https://youtu.be/AonV_MkUFSs).
+There will be many of these simple accounting/banking systems (bees if you will) that when working together will provide the complex behaviors society needs for efficient collaboration.

+* So Who's In Charge?
+The rules and laws are in charge.
+Referring back to bees again - each bee responds to a simple set of rules programmed by evolution.
+We get to program the rules that our accounting/banking systems will follow.
+Everyone can make different decisions about how their particular system behaves within the boundaries of the law.

+* Smart Contracts - How Our Small Accounting/Banking Systems Interact With Each Other To Do Big Things
+Think: smart money, Think: smart information
+Now we can embed computer software into the money and data we send which defines how we want them to behave.
+These smart contracts are created and authorized by our accounting/banking systems and then executed on special distributed ledgers called blockchains.

+* Keeping Control of the Process
+We don't want our busy little accounting/banking systems moving money, casting votes, or transceiving any kind of information without our explicit knowledge and consent.
+This is why we have developed this [open source airgapped computer called the PrivateKeyVault](https://github.com/johnshearing/PrivateKeyVault) to run our little accounting/banking systems.
+This computer ensures that no information moves in or out of the system without a human gatekeeper reviewing the content and explicitly granting permission to allow the transmission.
+Any computer can be used but is should be airgapped and physically secured to prevent tampering.

 Let's get started.
 To use this application simply follow the instructions below.